Timeline of United States military operations: 1910s

 1912–1925: Nicaragua: From August to November 1912, U.S. forces protected American interests during an attempted revolution.
 A small force, serving as a legation guard and seeking to promote peace and stability, remained until August 5, 1925.

 1912–1941: China: The disorders which began with the overthrow of the dynasty during Kuomintang rebellion in 1912, which were redirected by the invasion of China by Japan, led to demonstrations and landing parties for the protection of U.S. interests in China continuously and at many points from 1912 on to 1941.
-The guard at Peking and along the route to the sea was maintained until 1941.
+The guard at Beijing and along the route to the sea was maintained until 1941.
 In 1927, the United States had 5,670 troops ashore in China and 44 naval vessels in its waters.
 In 1933 the United States had 3,027 armed men ashore.
 The protective action was generally based on treaties with China concluded from 1858 to 1901.

 1913: Mexico: From September 5 to 7, a few marines landed at Ciaris Estero to aid in evacuating American citizens and others from the Yaqui Valley, made dangerous for foreigners by the Mexican Revolution.

 1914: Haiti: January 29 to February 9, February 20 and 21, October 19.
 Intermittently, U.S. naval forces protected American nationals in a time of rioting and revolution.
 The specific order from Secretary of the Navy Josephus P. Daniels to the invasion commander, Admiral William Deville Bundy, was to "protect American and foreign" interests.

 1914: Dominican Republic: In June and July, during the Dominican Civil War (1914), United States naval forces by gunfire stopped the bombardment of Puerto Plata, and by threat of force maintained Santo Domingo as a neutral zone.